Thermal imaging surveys are also available for businesses and other organisations - please click here for more information.

 How long does a survey take?

 This depends to an extent on the size of your home, but also on how involved you want to be.
 We strongly encourage you to follow us around on the survey - we will both learn more in the process, which will ultimately help us to help you.
-We suggest you allow a minimum of 1 hour, and up to 2.5 hours if you have a lot of questions or a very large property.
+We suggest you allow a minimum of 1 hour, and up to 2 hours if you have a lot of questions and/or a large property.

 What will you receive?

-Usually within 7-14 days (depending on our workload) you will receive your thermal imaging report in PDF format, including copies of the images recorded, and our interpretation of what they are indicating PLUS if you are the homeowner you will receive a detailed 26-page PDF guide to Insulation, Ventilation & Draughtproofing.
+Usually within 7-14 days you will receive your thermal imaging report in PDF format, including copies of the images recorded, and our interpretation of what they are indicating PLUS if you are the homeowner you will receive a detailed 26-page PDF guide to Insulation, Ventilation & Draughtproofing.
+Full written recommendations for remedial work are available for an additional £150.

 You might be interested to know that the majority of our clients combine the thermal imaging survey with a detailed home energy survey, providing them with a comprehensive report including detailed recommendations for improving the energy performance of their home.
 In this case the thermal images will be incorporated into the home energy report.